 Plus, there are millions of customers out there who can attest to the pros and cons specific to each model within the line up of these major brands.
 Finding similar information for lesser known brands can be extremely difficult, particularly if you are interested in DIY maintenance.

-Some prospective used golf cart buyers take a golf cart for a short spin around a parking lot and call it good.
+When buying a used golf cart, some prospective buyers take a golf cart for a short spin around a parking lot and call it good.
 Even worse, they buy a golf cart without riding it at all, or sight unseen.

 The only way to ensure that a particular golf cart will be a good investment for you is to take it for a drive that mimics how you intend to use the cart.